pallets/flask/docs/quickstart.rst

 `path`      like the default but also accepts slashes
 =========== ===========================================

-.. admonition:: Unique URLs / Redirection Behaviour
+.. admonition:: Unique URLs / Redirection Behavior

    Flask's URL rules are based on Werkzeug's routing module.
 The idea behind that module is to ensure beautiful and unique URLs based on